baijum/service-binding-documentation/docs/exposing-binding-data/adding-annotation.md

   username: "guest"
 ```

-## Expose all Secret keys as binding data
+## Exposing an entire Secret as the binding metadata

+Add the required annotations for the Secret, under the metadata section.

+### Example

 ```
 apiVersion: apps.example.org/v1beta1